martakrisztian97/Android-apps/README.md

-# MIT-App-Inventor-apps
+# Android-apps
-Android apps created with MIT App Inventor.
+Android apps created with MIT App Inventor or Android Studio, and other Android apps.